-What are the key risks to the Fund's performance in 2019/20 - and how are we managing them?
+What are the key risks to the Fund's performance in 2020/2021 and how are we managing them?

-He aha ngā tūraru matua ka pā pea ki te tupu o te Tahua i te tau 2019 me te tau 2020, ā, e pēwhea ana tā mātou noho takatū ki ērā?
+He aha ngā tūraru matua ka pā pea kit e tupu o te Tahua I te tau 2020 me te tau 2021, ā, e pēwhea ana tā mātou noho takatū ki era?

-Investment strategies are designed to improve the Sharpe ratio of the Fund, that is to increase return without a commensurate increase in risk.
-Refer to Section 3: How we measure our performance for further detail on the Sharpe ratio.
+Investment strategies are designed to improve the Sharpe ratio of the NZ Super Fund, that is to increase return without a commensurate increase in risk.